 Best of all, the data loaded in your system will have been checked and verified by at least 2 and as many as 4 human beings to ensure 100% data accuracy.
 It’s automated data capture with human data verification!

-With innovations like Verified Invoice Data Capture Service available, there has never been a better time to invest in AP automation.
-And you will shocked at how affordable our invoice data capture service is!
+With innovations like Verified Invoice Data Capture Service and CoreIntegrator’s OnPay automated payments available, there has never been a better time to invest in AP automation.
+And you will shocked at how affordable our AP automation solutions are!

 Not only will you hedge against future remote work requirements, you’ll save time and money and effectively manage accounts payable!

 Lesson 4: The AP Workplace – Like All Workplaces – Will Look and Feel Different

 Whether your accounting team is still working fully or partially from home or you are phasing back into the office, every accounting team’s work environment will likely look and feel much different.

 We all slowly adjusted to new ways of working during COVID-19.
 We had limited access to the people, tools, data and processes we took for granted before COVID.